-In both pivotal studies a difference in the number of subjects with recurrent AK lesions treated either with narrow or broad spectrum light sources was obtained at both FUP visits for all verum groups (Table 5).
+In both pivotal studies a difference in the number of subjects with recurrent AK lesions treated either with narrow- or broad-spectrum light sources was obtained at both FUP visits for all verum groups (Table 7).

-In the comparative study ALA-AK-CT002 a similar number of patients were still completely cleared 12 months after the last treatment with BF-200 ALA or MAL and illumination with LED devices (60.2% with BF-200 ALA and 59.3% with MAL, respectively).
-With broad spectrum devices this clearance rate was, with 56.3%, slightly lower for BF-200 ALA, while MAL showed a clearly reduced rate of 50.7% (Table 5).
-In study ALA-AK-CT003 a strong difference was observed between narrow and broad light spectrum lamps, with 76.9% and 60.9% of the BF-200 ALA patients remaining completely cleared, respectively (Table 5).
+In the comparative study ALA-AK-CT002, a similar number of patients was still completely clear 12 months after the last treatment with BF-200 ALA or MAL and illumination with LED devices (60·2% with BF-200 ALA and 59·3% with MAL).
+With broad-spectrum devices this clearance rate was, with 56·3%, slightly lower for BF-200 ALA, while MAL showed a clearly reduced rate of 50·7% (Table 7).
+In study ALA-AK-CT003, a strong difference was observed between narrow and broad light spectrum lamps, with 76.9% and 60.9% of the BF-200 ALA patients remaining completely clear, respectively (Table 7).

-At FUP visit 2 after 12 months, the probabilities for lesions to remain totally cleared after treatment with LED lamps were 0.932 and 0.839 for BF-200 ALA (studies ALA-AK-CT003 and ALA-AK-CT002, respectively) and 0.813 for MAL (Table 4).
+At FUP2 after 12 months, the probabilities of lesions remaining totally cleared after treatment with LED lamps were 0.932 and 0.839 for BF-200 ALA (studies ALA-AK-CT003 and ALA-AK-CT002, respectively) and 0.813 for MAL (Table 6).

-The analysis of the various subgroups shown in Table 5 showed that the recurrence rates after BF-200 ALA treatment compared to MAL treatment were in no case dramatically different.
-However, after 12 months FUP slightly lower recurrences were observed in all analyzed subgroups of BF-200 ALA treated patients, leading to the conclusion that there was a general tendency to slightly lower recurrence rates with this product (Table 5).
+The analysis of the various subgroups shown in Table 7 showed that the recurrence rates after BF-200 ALA treatment compared with MAL treatment were in no cases dramatically different.
+However, after 12 months' FUP slightly lower recurrences were observed in all analysed subgroups of BF-200 ALA-treated patients, leading to the conclusion that there was a general tendency to slightly lower recurrence rates with this product (Table 7).

-Mostly due to the significantly higher efficacy of BF-200 ALA, the probability for a patient to be totally cleared from all lesions after 12 months FUP (p_2CR_P) was to the advantage of BF-200 ALA compared to MAL in all subgroups analysed (Table 5).
+Mostly due to the significantly higher efficacy of BF-200 ALA, the probability of a patient being totally clear of all lesions after 12 months of FUP ( $P_2 CR_P$ ) was to the advantage of BF-200 ALA compared with MAL in all subgroups analysed (Table 7).